 Anointing comes upon what you already have.
 Never feel sorry when your resources are insufficient or not the latest and the best.
 God is perfectly capable of anointing and expanding the little things you have if you just use them.

-(4) In ministry we must share our resources with others
+(4) In ministry, we must share our resources with Others

 In the year 1991, Linus Torvalds who was a student in the University of Helsinki wrote a new Operating System now known to the world as Linux.
 Instead of selling this project for a good price, Linus released it to the internet free of charge, which allowed others to build upon it.

 Maybe you have not heard of Linux or its founder Linus before but the name Android for sure.
 Today everyone can afford for a smartphone thanks to Android and Android is based on the Linux Operating System.
-Linux has cut down the costs of web hosting so much, preachers like me can publish our sermons in the Internet without worrying about high costs.
+Linux has cut down the costs of web hosting so much, preachers like me can publish our sermons on the Internet without worrying about high costs.
 Linux is in your Cable TV Box, in your Car’s CD Player.
 It’s even in your Microwave Oven.
 None of these would have been possible if Linus had decided to profit from his invention or keep it for himself.
 Talk about the power of sharing!

-(5) In ministry we need to be team players or we will fail
+(5) In ministry we need to be team players or we will Fail

-Herman Edwards, who once coached the “Kanas City Chiefs” said this about team work.
+Herman Edwards, who once coached the “Kanas City Chiefs” said this about teamwork.
 “The players that play on this football team will play for the name on the side of the helmet and not the name on the back of the jersey.”

 While preparing this sermon, I asked myself the question, “If Jesus could multiply 5 loaves and 2 fishes, why did he need the disciples to distribute the food?”
 The disciples often attempted to outsmart each other and Jesus intended to teach them the power of teamwork.
-Many believe, that team work is a modern concept.
+Many believe that teamwork is a modern concept.
 It is not so.
 The concept of Team Work is as old as the Bible.

-(C) 1 Corinthians 12:20-25 Paul teaches us the importance of team work in the body of Christ.
+(C) 1 Corinthians 12:20-25 Paul teaches us the importance of teamwork in the body of Christ.

 Ministry is not one man show.
-It’s a huge task that requires team work.
-Ministry without team work will always fail.
+It’s a huge task that requires teamwork.
+Ministry without teamwork will always fail.